yochannah/carpentries.org/pages/member_faq.md

 5. **What if I don't use all of my membership benefits?**<br>
 We encourage you to use all of your benefits during your membership term.
-If there are unused benefits at the end of your membership term, and you are renewing, we will carry over 50% of unused benefits (rounded up) to your new membership term.
+If there are unused benefits at the end of your membership term, and you are renewing, we will roll over 50% of unused benefits (rounded up) to your new membership term, on request.

 6. **Is financial support available?**<br>
 Yes - organisations with financial need are encouraged to